matosjoaops/dockerlive-study/task-1/instructions.md

 ### Objective

-The objective of this task is to improve the supplied Dockerfile, making the size of the final image as small as possible while keeping existing functionality.
+The objective of this task is to improve the supplied Dockerfile, making the final image as small as possible while keeping existing functionality.
+The task ends when you think you can not make the image any smaller.

 ### Project Description